LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 <details>
 <summary>Expl1.4 :</summary>

 In many sectors there are specific compliance requirements.
-It is generally possible to formalise an organisation's compliance through certification or a specialised audit, or by obtaining a label.
+It is generally possible to formalise an organisation's compliance through certification or a specialised audit, or by obtaining a label (e.g. AFAQ "Protection des données personnelles", ISO 27701).

 </details>